 According to Mental Health America, 15 percent of US teens have had at least one major depressive episode in the past year.
 And depression brings with it a wide range of symptoms.
 What’s the messy room–depression link?
 One way in which messiness and mental illness are related is that the symptoms of depression can lead to teen messiness.

 - Exhaustion and constant fatigue are red flags of depression.
 These symptoms leave teens with no energy or motivation to clean their rooms.

 - Depressed teens often avoid social situations.
-That means they’re spending more time in their rooms, leading to more mess.
+That means they’re staying in their room all the time, leading to more mess.

 - A sense of despair, sadness, and hopelessness often comes with depression.
 As a result, teens may feel that there’s no reason to expend effort to keep their personal space neat and organized.

 - Having a hard time concentrating is another symptom of depression.
 This lack of focus can make it difficult for an adolescent to stay on task and get their room cleaned.

 - Feelings of failure and self-criticism typically accompany depression.
 Hence, teens might feel that they don’t deserve to have a clean, organized room.
 Living in a messy space might be a subconscious way of punishing themselves.

 - Binge eating and other disrupted eating habits often accompany depression.
 If teens are holed up in their rooms, snacking late at night or throughout the day, messiness is unavoidable.